FlowFuse/website/src/blog/2023/07/community-news-07.md

 - [Node-RED & Industry 4.0: The Future is Now](https://youtu.be/1GKkXJOQMhU) - An informative panel discussion led by Walker Reynolds on the role of Node-RED in the future of Industry 4.0.

+- [Node-RED Terminology](http://blog.openmindmap.org/blog/node-red-terminology) - An explanation of the different Node-RED terminology.

 ## Join Our Team